 Many villagers came to help with digging it up but only managed to expose half of the statue; they simply couldn’t dig it up no matter how many times they tried.
 The idea to build a temple around this half-buried Buddha came when a monk on a pilgrimage spotted the holy image.
 Wat Phra Thong has become the spiritual centre of local communities ever since.

 Good to Know about Wat Phra Thong

 The current (and perhaps more rational) explanation as to why there is a half-buried Buddha image at Wat Prathong is that a nearby canal changed direction and flooded the area, leaving it under a layer of silt.
-This famous place of worship is listed as one of the attractions in the Tourism Authority of Thailand's 'Unseen Thailand' programs.
+This famous place of worship is listed as one of the attractions in the Tourism Authority of Thailand's 'Unseen Thailand' programmes.

 The temple also houses an interesting museum, founded by the current abbot.
-The museum features historical items donated by locals such as tin mining paraphernalia, a Chinese dowry basket, Chinese 'teen-tuk' (feet reducing) shoes, food carriers, cannons and Javanese daggers.
+The museum features historical items donated by locals such as tin-mining paraphernalia, a Chinese dowry basket, Chinese teen-tuk (feet reducing) shoes, food carriers, cannons and Javanese daggers.

 Wat Phra Thong

-- Opening Hours: 08:00 - 17:30 Daily
+- Opening Hours: Daily from 8am to 5.30pm